Local mixing and invariant measures for horospherical subgroups on abelian covers: Suspension model for the frame flow on abelian covers

 \subsection{Markov sections and suspension space $\Sigma^{\tau}$.}

 Denote by $\Omega_0 $ the non-wandering set of the geodesic flow $\{a_t\}$ in $ \Gamma_0\ba G/M$, i.e. The set $\Omega_0$ coincides with the support of $m^{\BMS}$ and is a hyperbolic set for the geodesic flow.
 In this subsection, we recall the well-known construction of a subshift of finite type and its suspension space which gives a symbolic space model for $(\Omega_0, a_t)$ (see \cite{PP}, \cite{Bo}, \cite{HK}, \cite{Ra}, \cite{PS} for a general reference).
+For each $z\in \Omega_0$, the strong unstable manifold $W^{su}(z)$, the strong stable manifold $W^{ss}(z)$, the weak unstable manifold $W^u(z)$ and the weak stable manifold $W^s(z)$ are respectively given by the sets $zN^+$, $zN^-, zN^+A, $ and $ zN^-A$ in $\Gamma_0\ba G/M$ respectively.